rajithII/sam-test2/README.md

-# Lambdafunction name should match in both pipeline depolyment and stack deployment
+# Lambda Function name should match in both pipeline depolyment and stack deployment